Before you go, why not get a free pest control quote...

 Summer is coming fast, and the creepy crawlies have already begun to wake from their slumber.
 It’s almost like ants take a three to four-month vacation and just when we get used to the idea of not having to deal with them, they come back with a vengeance.
 Though ants can be annoying, they do serve the environment by helping in the process of decomposition, keeping other insects in check, and offering food sources to other animals.

 Though ants can be beneficial, it doesn’t mean that you have to endure having them overrun your property or move into your home.
 The best way to defend against ant infestations is to learn their habits and how they interact with the environment.
 Once you have gained the knowledge necessary to identify the type of ant and how to prevent and eliminate them, you will be well-equipped to protect your family, home, and garden.

 Pharaoh ants are an invasive ant species that reside throughout the entire United States.
-Their origins are thought to be in Africa, but this is uncertain.
+Their origins are thought to be in Africa.
 Through the years, pharaoh ants were mistakenly believed to be a plague that invaded Egypt during the reign of the Pharaohs.
 Whether or not they were actually in Egypt during that time, they are currently plaguing The United States.

 Pharaoh ant queens live about a year and can lay 400 or more eggs in their lifetime.
 There’s also no determined reproduction season for these ants.
 They reproduce throughout the year while nesting inside the comfort of heated buildings.

 When pharaoh ants determine that their colony has grown too big or they sense toxins are being used to kill them off, they instinctively do what is called budding.
 Budding is where fertile queens and a group of around 400 ants, including fertile males, will relocate and start a new nest.
 Moving in this manner makes it very difficult to eradicate a pharaoh ant infestation.